 Examples of text for the “Open Research” statement

-For data stored in a repository by authors of this research paper:
+For previously published data currently stored in a repository by authors of this research paper:

-Data are available from Dryad (Smith et al. 2019): [Dryad data set DOI]
+Data (Smith et al. 2019) are available from Dryad: [Dryad data set DOI]

-[Include complete Smith et al. 2019 entry in the Literature Citations and cite as appropriate in the main text]
+[Include complete Smith et al. 2019 data set entry in the Literature Cited and cite as appropriate in the main text]

 For data previously released and published by individuals other than authors of this research paper: